 PERUVIAN COOKING CLASS

-Lima & Cuzco, Half day
+Lima & Cusco, Half day

 Influenced by such faraway places as China, Italy, West Africa and Japan, Peruvian cuisine is almost as much fun to make as it is to eat.
 The Peru culinary pack puts you in the kitchen alongside pro chefs who will teach you the delicate art of a mouth-watering ceviche.
-Please note: As this pack does not include extra on-trip time in Lima, we recommend bundling it with a pre or post-trip stay.
+Please note: As this pack does not include extra on-trip time in Lima, we recommend bundling it with a pre-trip stay.

 1-DAY INCA TRAIL HIKE: